-Upright Japanese Yew is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
+Captain Upright Yew is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

-This shrub will require occasional maintenance and upkeep, and can be pruned at anytime.
+This is a high maintenance shrub that will require regular care and upkeep, and can be pruned at anytime.
 It has no significant negative characteristics.

-Upright Japanese Yew is recommended for the following landscape applications;
+Captain Upright Yew is recommended for the following landscape applications;

 - Accent

-- Vertical Accent
+- Hedges/Screening

 - General Garden Use

 - Topiary